oanegros/MicroscopyNodes/README.md

 This should create the `tif loader` panel in `Scene Properties`.

 ## Using `tif loader`
-Load in tif-files in the file explorer.
+Load in tif-files in the file explorer from the panel in `Scene Properties`.
 - currently 3D and 4D (3D + channel) tifs are supported.
 - Axes order and pixel size will be attempted to be read out automatically
 - Unthresholded initial volumetric emission material is applied